-Premier Knowledge Solutions Authorized Cisco Training computers courses are all available via our PKxSpanse VILT Training Option and for dedicated onsite courses at our client locations, or dedicated at our Premier Knowledge Solutions St. Louis office.
+Premier Knowledge Solutions’ Cisco Training computers courses are available via Live Virtual Class technology and for dedicated onsite courses at our client locations, or dedicated at the PKS St. Louis training facility.
 View our current class schedule for upcoming available dates and times.
 Bootcamp Courses included the necessary exam voucher(s) and the Bootcamp Guarantee: if you don’t pass the exam, you may attend the Bootcamp again at no charge.

 - CCNP Bootcamp: The Cisco Certified Network Professional (CCNP®) Bootcamp is an 11-day course designed for Cisco® network engineers with a CCNA® background who wish to achieve CCNP certification in an accelerated time frame.
 This course is presented using a combination of lecture and lab activities and incorporates all the material a student needs to pass the SWITCH, ROUTE and TSHOOT exams.